mhridhay/SentimentAnalysisOfAirlineCustomersUsingTweets/README.md

-# Sentiment Analysis of airline customers using Tweets
+# Sentiment Analysis of Airline Customers using Tweets

 Aim to apply natural language processing techniques such as tokenization, lemmatization, stemming, parts-of-speech tagging and text parsing methods on text data from Tweets to capture customer sentiment.